 What is the registration deadline?
 What happens if I miss the deadline to register?

-The deadline for official delegates to register is June 1.
-But, we still accept registrations for executive members up till August 1.
-Additional collegiate members and advisors do not pay a late fee but are encouraged to register before August 1.
+The deadline for official delegates to register is June 30; those who register after June 30 may not receive a conference t-shirt and welcome packet.
+Additional collegiate members and advisors do not pay a late fee but are encouraged to register before July 14.

-Holding the Mortar Board National Leadership Conference virtually allows us to bring excitement to more members of your chapter.
-You will have opportunities to connect with members from all over the country, learn valuable leadership skills for your future and celebrate Mortar Board from the comfort and safety of your home.
-Below is a non-exhaustive list of some of the things that you will do during the conference.
+Holding the Mortar Board National Leadership Conference virtually allows us to bring the excitement to more members of your chapter.
+You will have opportunities to connect with members from all over the country, learn valuable leadership skills for your future, and celebrate Mortar Board from the comfort and safety of your home.
+Below is a non-exhaustive list of some things you will do during the conference.

-- Meet national leaders, such as your section coordinator—the volunteer who manages the chapters near yours
+- Meet national leaders, especially your section coordinator—the volunteer who assists the chapters near yours;

-- Cast a vote for student representative at-large on the National Council
+- Cast a vote for student representative to National Council;

 How should I prepare?